-5.2.1.
+5.2.2.
 FAOSTAT

 FAOSTAT is the statistical office of the FAO.
 Its database includes statistical data on production, import and export of roundwood and SFWP as reported by member states.
 Swiss data in the FAOSTAT database is based on primary statistical data as well as national historical research data.
-The Swiss Federal Statistical Office (FSO) manages the database (FAOSTAT 2021).
+The Swiss Federal Statistical Office (FSO) manages the database (FAOSTAT 2023).

-5.2.2.
+5.2.3.
 National statistics

 The Federal Statistical Office produces primary statistics both in monetary value and physical units.
-Relevant for HWP estimates were the statistics on wood harvest in the forest (FSO 2022b), on the sawnwood production, and statistics on international trade of roundwood and SFWP.
-The statistics on the production of wood-based panels are collected and managed by the Federal Office for the Environment and fed into FAOSTAT.
+Relevant for HWP estimates were the statistics on the sawnwood production, and statistics on international trade of roundwood and SFWP.
+The statistics on the production of wood panels are collected and managed by the Federal Office for the Environment and fed into FAOSTAT.